IQSS/dataverse/doc/Sphinx/source/index.rst

   User/index
   Developers/index
+  Installers/index
   API/index

 How the Guides Are Organized
 =============================

-The Guides are reference documents that explain how to use the Dataverse Network, which are divided into the following sections: Installers Guide, Developers Guide, API Guide, and Users
+The Guides are reference documents that explain how to use Dataverse, which are divided into the following sections: Installers Guide, Developers Guide, API Guide, and Users
 Guide.
 The Users Guide is further divided into primary activities: find & using data, adding Datasets, administering dataverses or Datasets.
 Details on all of the above tasks can be found in the Users Guide.
 The